seqeralabs/tower-cli/README.md

 ### 12. Launch a pipeline directly

-It is also possible to directly launch pipelines that have not been explicitly added to a Tower Workspace by using the full URL:
+It is also possible to directly launch pipelines that have not been explicitly added to a Tower Workspace by using the pipeline repository URL:

 ```bash
 tw launch https://github.com/nextflow-io/hello